and well-being of children and youth

 Featuring information and resources on the unique health needs of newcomer children and youth.
 Participants will learn how to provide care in a culturally appropriate manner and support patients' ability to access and utilize health services.

 An in-depth review of the Immunization Competencies for Health Professionals, a national consensus on the education and training required by immunization providers.
+All 14 learning modules have been reviewed and updated by an interdisciplinary team of experts and the program is accredited for 22.0 credit hours.

 Indigenous peoples in Canada face unique health challenges.
 There are many factors that play a role in their health including genetic factors, geographic factors, and a unique history that continues to play a strong role.
 Some of these factors are shared by other people in Canada but many are unique to indigenous peoples.
 The goal of this eCME is to give a basic overview of the important aspects of the health of Indigenous children and youth in Canada.